EuroTUG/eurotug.github.io/index.md

 ---
 label: home
+title: EuroTUG 2022 in Munich
 ---

-# EuroTUG 2022 in Munich

 The 2022 EuroTUG meeting will take place in Munich, Germany, under the auspices of